These procedures apply to all candidates for PLAB 1 and PLAB 2 whose conduct is under consideration for incidents on or after 1 February 2014.

 The candidate then has the opportunity to provide a response to the allegations.
 During this time the results will remain unconfirmed until we have considered the allegation.

-If the investigating officer decides to refer the case forward, they will submit to the assistant director witness statements, the responses of candidate and any other relevant information.
+If the investigating officer decides to refer the case forward, they will submit to the Head of Section (HoS) or an assistant director (AD) witness statements, the responses of candidate and any other relevant information.
 The assistant director will consider whether the disputed facts are proved.

 We will inform the candidate by email of the decision and any penalty that has been applied.